-1. Where on admission an inmate has an illegal firearm, weapon or explosive, the police will be contacted immediately to have the item(s) removed.
+- 1. Where on admission an inmate has an illegal firearm, weapon or explosive, the police will be contacted immediately to have the item(s) removed.
 Handling of firearms and weapons should be kept to an absolute minimum.
 Staff will not touch the explosive and staff must notify the assistant deputy warden or in their absence, the correctional supervisor immediately.

-2. Weapons/firearms which are suspected to be connected with an offence should be secured
+The area may have to be evacuated until the explosive is removed. - 2.
+Weapons/firearms which are suspected to be connected with an offence should be secured pending presentation of a search warrant and subsequent seizure by police.